bruceravel/demeter/documents/DPG/_sources/feff/potph.txt

 Computng potentials
 ===================

-The part of :demeter:`feff` that computes potentials is one of its essential parts and is used by :demeter:`demeter`.
 Continuing with the example from the previous section, we can use an instrumented Feff object to compute potentials.

 .. code-block:: perl
+   :linenos:

     #!/usr/bin/perl
     use Demeter;